decentraland/documentation/content/creator/sdk7/interactivity/trigger-emotes.md

 You can make the player perform an animation as part of the scene's code.
 This can help provide more immersion, and it can also help communicate what other players are doing to each other.
 The avatar animations are seen both by the player (in 3rd person view) and any other players around.

-Animations done by the player are overriden by the default locomotion animations, like walking and jumping.
+Animations done by the player are overridden by the default locomotion animations, like walking and jumping.
 So animations played by the scene only play while the player is standing still.
 If the player walks or jumps, any animations are interrupted.

 {{< hint warning >}}
 **📔 Note**: Players can only be animated if they already are standing inside the scene's bounds, not if they are on a neighboring scene.
 Portable experiences and smart wearables can play animations anywhere.
 {{< /hint >}}

+## Use the Scene Editor

+The easiest way to make a player perform an animation is to use the [Scene Editor]({{< ref "/content/creator/scene-editor/about-editor.md" >}}).
+Use the no-code **Play Emote** action to play a default animation, or the **Play Custom Emote** action to play an animation form a file.
+See [Make any item smart]({{< ref "/content/creator/scene-editor/smart-items/make-any-item-smart.md" >}}).

 ## Default animations